junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Sam swallows.
 Glancing back, he splutters, "Dean and I found out we had a half-brother a few years ago.
 Apparently he's also considered a Winchester by the archangels."

 "A half-brother?"
-Mary asks confusedly.
+Mary asks, confused.
 "What are you talking about?"
-She turns to her side, "John?"
+She turns to her side, "John?
+You never told me that."

 Crowley whistles, "Awkward."

-"I'll tell you everything later," John stutters, which Sam thinks he's never seen his Dad ever did before.
-"He's also my son."
+"I'll...
+I'll tell you everything later," John stutters, which Sam thinks he's never seen his Dad ever did before.
+"He's also my son.
+You were gone, and I wasn't exactly... you know."

 Mary says slowly, "Okay."